substrait-io/substrait-python/README.md

 In [7]: type(protobuf_msg)
 Out[7]: bytes
 ```
-## Read the Plan protobuf message using PySubstrait
+## Consume the Substrait Plan using Python Substrait
 ```
-In [8]: import pysubstrait
+In [8]: import substrait

-In [9]: from pysubstrait.proto.pysubstrait.plan_pb2 import Plan
+In [9]: from substrait.proto.pysubstrait.plan_pb2 import Plan

 In [10]: my_plan = Plan()